piskvorky/gensim/docs/_sources/wiki.txt

   9 hours on my laptop, so you may want to go have a coffee or two.

   Also, you will need about 35GB of free disk space to store the sparse output vectors.
-  I recommend compressing these files immediately, e.g. with bzip2 (~13GB).
+  I recommend compressing these files immediately, e.g. with bzip2 (down to ~13GB).
 Gensim can work with compressed files directly, so this lets you save disk space.

 Latent Sematic Analysis